Baselk52/QuizGame/README.md

-# untitled24
+# Quizer

-A new Flutter project.
+A new Flutter Game with your friends.

 ## Getting Started